 On August 7, 2015, we entered into equity distribution agreements (commonly referred to as "at-the-market agreements" or our "Sales Agreements") with Cantor Fitzgerald & Co. and Ladenburg Thalmann & Co., Inc. (each a "Sales Agent"), under which we may issue and sell, from time to time and through the Sales Agents, shares of our common stock having an aggregate offering price of up to \$30.0 million (the "ATM Program").
-No shares were issued or sold under the ATM Program during the three months ended March 31, 2017.
-Through March 31, 2017, we have issued and sold a total of 64,561 shares of our common stock at an average sales price of \$10.23 per share for gross proceeds of approximately \$660,000 and net proceeds of \$650,000.
+No shares were issued or sold under the ATM Program during thesix months ended June 30, 2017.
+Through June 30, 2017, we have issued and sold a total of 64,561 shares of our common stock at an average sales price o\\$10.23 per share for gross proceeds of approximately \$660,000 and net proceeds of approximately \$650,000.

-Subsequent to March 31, 2017, we amended each of the Sales Agreements to reference the new 2017 Registration Statement.
+On April 13, 2017, we amended each of the Sales Agreements to reference the new 2017 Registration Statement.
 All other material terms of the Sales Agreements remained unchanged.